adswerve/Adobe-Target-WebSDK-Playbook/docs/02-base-implementation.md

 2.  **Analytics Call Configuration:**
     * The Analytics call (via a separate Web SDK Send Event action) should also utilize **Guided Events** for **Collect Analytics**.
     * **Fallback:** If not using Guided Events, ensure the checkbox for **“Include Rendered Propositions”** is explicitly checked on the Analytics Web SDK action.

+## 2.5 Conditions
+Please match conditions for URLs and respect cookie consent.